CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 	* With Sonar Mapping, Ultrasonic Sensors are used to emit a soundwave and receive the soundwave.
 This can create a 3-D map, but has its limits in the range, temperature levels and surface reflection of the sound.
 There are different ranges in frequency depending on what is used, but the most common frequency range is 30-80 kHZ for a long range distance and the frequency can go up to 500 kHz in some applications.
 The beacon (ALP-365 Beacon) that is used in the competition for the RoboBoat competition uses a frequency between 25 - 40 kHz in .5 kHz increments.
 That is about as far as I was able to get, but from what I have found it appears this may not be an option to explore much further. **BW**

 	* Other mapping possibilities that were researched include RTAB-Map and Hector mapping.
 RTAB-Map can subscribe to either stereo camera or Lidar data.
 The Hector mapping package subscribes only to Lidar data, and it leverages the high update rate of most modern Lidar systems.
 Both of these mapping packages can utilize the loop closure method that detects when the sensor has made it back to its starting position.
 By recognizing when it reaches its starting position, the algorithm is able to make corrections to its recorded map which increases the maps accuracy.
-I have a research paper by MIT that used mutliple drones and a lidar system for mapping that integrated the maps real time.
+I have a research paper by MIT that used multiple drones and a lidar system for mapping that integrated the maps real time.
 They refer to the package as C-SLAM in the paper, but I have not been able to find anymore information on this SLAM package. **NM**

+7. * Some common hardware that can be used to make sure a UAV can be flown autonomously include the Pixhawk4 flight controller, NAVIO2 autopilot pi board hat, IMU sensors, many different types of cameras, odometry sensors, barometer sensors, different types of depth sensors, and different GPS/GNSS systems.
+Many different degrees of precision can be achieved with these types of sensors.
+RTK GNSS/GPS systems can be used to achieve cm precision.
+This would allow for more precise data on the UAV's location to be recorded.
+However, if different sensor's data is simultaneously collected and fed into certain filter algorithms decent precision can be achieved.
+It isn't cm, but it is still useful and an option.
+The thing I have not been able to determine yet is what is the "best" way for us to achieve autonomous flight from the UAV we will eventually pick. **BM**

 ## Questions/Comments